 Tip #5: Attempt to Restart the Router by Turning the Spindle.

-In some instances, a simple fix for a Triton router that won’t turn on is to gently rotate the spindle while the ON/OFF switch is in the OFF position.
-Carefully turn the shaft by a modest 1/8 of a turn and attempt to start the router again.
+Occasionally, a straightforward solution for a non-responsive Triton router is to delicately rotate the spindle with the ON/OFF switch set to OFF.
+Gently twist the shaft approximately 1/8 of a turn and then try powering on the router once more.

 If the device powers up as expected, this points to the presence of worn or damaged field wings as the underlying issue.